plrigaux/Comparators/README.md

 # Natural Comparator

-This Java librairy performs 'natural order' comparisons of strings in Java.
+This Java library performs 'natural order' comparisons of strings in Java.
 Copyright (C) 2016 by Pierre-Luc Rigaux plrigaux@gmail.com.

 It is based on the work of :